It is National High Blood Pressure Education Month. When was the last time you checked your blood pressure?

-If you get extremely nervous and/or stressed visiting the doctor, there’s a possibility that your blood pressure might be elevated during a clinic visit.
-Taking your blood pressure at home is an excellent way of ruling out this kind of situational hypertension.
+If you get extremely nervous and/or stressed about visiting the doctor, there’s a possibility that your blood pressure might be elevated during a clinic visit.
+Taking your blood pressure at home is an excellent way to rule out this kind of situational hypertension.

 Helps monitor your treatment outcome

 If you’re placed on medication due to high blood pressure, consistently monitoring your pressure at home is a great way to see whether or not your medication is working.
 Once again, keeping track of your readings will help your doctor make an informed decision about your treatment.

 We all want to live long and full lives, but that won’t happen if we have no idea what’s going on.
-So check your blood pressure regularly, and learn your risk by using the American Heart Association’s interactive blood pressure chart.
-Make changes that reduce your risks, such as eating a well-balanced low-salt diet, limiting your alcohol intake, getting active, finding physical activities that you enjoy, and managing your stress levels, whether by practicing yoga or mindfulness, and if you’ve been prescribed medication, take it properly.
+So check your blood pressure regularly and learn your risk by using the American Heart Association’s interactive blood pressure chart.
+Make changes that reduce your risks, such as eating a well-balanced low-salt diet, limiting your alcohol intake, getting active, finding physical activities that you enjoy, and managing your stress levels, whether by practicing yoga or mindfulness.
+If you’ve been prescribed medication, take it properly.

 For more information on hypertension, visit heart.org/BPlevels.